menezesfernanda/menezesfernanda/README.md

 ### Hi there 👋

+I am Fernanda Menezes Rodrigues
+Computer Scientist & Environmental Engineer

+- 🔭 I'm working on Linux FileSystems and Hardware troubleshooting for Network Attached Storage Services as Technical Support Engineer at Dell.
+- 🌱 I’m currently learning bash and python for the role, but also interested in AWS services

 <!--
 **menezesfernanda/menezesfernanda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.